 Control of Drugs

-A defendant could literally be sitting on drugs and not possess them, even if the defendant knew that there were drugs in the container.
+A defendant could be sitting on drugs and not possessing them, even if the defendant knew there were drugs in the container.
 In a vehicle, it’s almost impossible for people in the front seat to possess drugs underneath the back seat, especially if there are people in the back.
 By the same token, people in the back seat cannot possess drugs in the glove compartment, especially if the glove compartment was locked.

 Automobile cases like these often raise search and seizure issues as well.
 Police officers hardly ever have search warrants in drug possession cases.
-So, unless a search warrant exception applied, a Rochester drug possession lawyer can probably get the evidence excluded.
+So, unless a search warrant exception is applied, a Rochester drug possession lawyer can probably get the evidence excluded.
 Common exceptions include:

 When officers pull over a car and approach the driver’s side window, they may seize any contraband they see in plain view.
 That’s usually why they shine their flashlights into a dark car.
 Partial plain view cases, such as a baggie sticking out from under the seat, are in a grey area.